Updated on October 4th, 2021

 A split impedes the contributing colony’s growth but lets you keep the bees and get a new hive.

 You may see the colony build queen cells and then destroy them once they decide a new queen is unnecessary.

 Although you may lose some bees to swarming, you can also trap some bees to add to your apiary.
 Set up bait hives in the spring.

 Learn more!
 See our article What Is A Swarm Trap? for more information on how catch bees at minimal cost.

 Even without potential swarming, your colony’s population may explode in the spring.

 Once the uppermost box is around 60 – 70% drawn out with wax comb, add a new box.

-If you add boxes too soon, the bees will slow to move into them.
-And others, like small hive beetles, may move in.
-A strong colony making use of a new box can often control these infestations.
+If you add boxes too soon, the bees will be slow to move into them.
+Others, like small hive beetles, may move in to unattended boxes.
+A strong colony making use of a new box will often control these infestations.